DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 outputs, such as software and data sets.
 Although first recommendations (Katerbow and Feulner 2018) and policies (Scheliga et al. 2019) exist, they are far from being widely adapted.
-It is still somewhat unclear how to translate good research practice into research software practice, for example in terms of validity and reproducibility, but also pertaining to the responsible use of resources.
+It is still somewhat unclear how to translate good research practice into good research software practice, for example in terms of validity and reproducibility, but also pertaining to the responsible use of resources.
+The damage that failing to do is causing both to the progress of the research community and to the credibility of science in society is becoming increasingly clear with the growth of the replication crisis - while the lack of universally agreed-upon and supported good research software practice is not the main reason for that crisis, it clearly is a contributing factor.

-While it is obvious that software qualifies as a potentially re-usable digital artifact, the additional benefit of not just reproducing a given scenario, but transferring software use to new problems, domains, and/or applications, justifies developing research software with a long-term
+While it is thus obvious that software qualifies as a potentially re-usable digital artifact, the additional benefit of not just reproducing a given scenario, but transferring software use to new problems, domains, and/or applications, justifies developing research software with a long-term